salernoelia/wgo/README.md

 # wgo

-A lightweight voice transcription tool that listens for global keyboard shortcuts to record audio and transcribe it using Groq's Whisper API.
+A lightweight, cross-platform voice transcription tool with a GUI, global hotkey support, microphone selection, and real-time transcription using Groq's Whisper API.

 ## Features

+- **Modern GUI**: Clean, responsive interface for recording and managing transcriptions
-- **Global hotkeys**: Alt+Space or Meta+Space to toggle recording, Alt+H to show menu
+- **Global hotkeys**: Alt+Space or Meta+Space to toggle recording, Alt+H to show/hide the window (customizable)
-- **Device selection**: Choose your preferred microphone from the menu
+- **Device selection**: Choose your preferred microphone from the settings
-- **Real-time transcription**: Audio transcribed using Groq's Whisper API
+- **Real-time transcription**: Audio is transcribed instantly using Groq's Whisper API
-- **Automatic clipboard copying**: Transcriptions automatically copied to clipboard
+- **Automatic clipboard copying**: Transcriptions are automatically copied to your clipboard
-- **History management**: View, re-transcribe, and copy previous recordings
+- **History management**: View, re-transcribe, and copy previous recordings from the app
+- **Markdown export**: Save transcriptions as Markdown files to a configurable directory
 - **Cross-platform**: Works on macOS, Linux, and Windows

 ## Installation